 Two to there weeks later on apple crops continue to be stressed, with many orchards beginning to recover and growers reporting that new leaf buds have begun to produce new leaflets.
 However, there is still a need to remain vigilant as the extra growth requirement as a result of this stress may have repercussions for good wood development later in the year so for some of these earlier varieties, YaraVita BUD BUILDER may need to be considered later in the season to build back strength into woody growth and help develop next season's buds.

-This year the weather is very different from just about every other year of our 5-year average.
-Similar to last year we had early heat in late February lasting no more than two weeks.
+In 2021 the weather was very different from just about every other year of our 5-year average.
+Similar to the previous year we had early heat in late February lasting no more than two weeks.
 Enough time for the early varieties to begin, signs of bud swell, however, a dry April ensued and temperatures began to plummet, come late April despite bud swell and first true leaves emerging, temperatures of -6 deg C were recorded on a few nights, though the average minimum temps were on average around -1 deg C. This early heat and late frost have led to some varieties losing not only young vegetative growth but entire buds that had been chilled right back.
 Now the frosts have largely past we need to think about managing the crop buds which are left.
 Yara’s solution to this problem is to use two products with very specific targets.

 YaraVita BIOTRAC is a biological stimulant product combined with a micronutrient formulation of potassium, boron and zinc.
 The biological component of YaraVita Biotrac consists of two key enzyme’s extracted from Ascophyllum nodosum.
 This extraction allows YaraVita Biotrac to be more concentrated than other similar seaweed formulations which allows a lower application rate for the same benefit.
 The Ascophyllum nodosum enzymes nurture damaged vegetative matter, helping the plants with new cell division as they recover the growth and coating any softer tissues reducing the impact of secondary infection sites.
 The Nitrogen component of YaraVita Biotrac is a component of the Ascophyllum nodosum enzymes.
 The potassium, boron and zinc in the formulation aid young bud development.